MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* Fix: No more rounding error when using BTC as main WooCommerce currency, and trying to pay in BTC.

 = 2.01 20180315 =

 * Fix: Use a different way of displaying the copy-to-clipboard icon on the checkout page, making it compatible with more themes.